Nevada Court Records

 What are Nevada Criminal Court Records?

 Nevada criminal court records contain documents providing details of criminal court proceedings in the state.
-These records include dockets and case files such as orders, warrants, complaints, motions, and final judgments.
+These records include dockets and case files, including orders, warrants, complaints, motions, and final judgments.
 They are available in both paper and electronic formats.
-In accordance with the Nevada Court Administrative Policy (Part VII), criminal court records are public records and can be viewed, inspected, and copied by anyone unless otherwise specified.
+Per the Nevada Court Administrative Policy (Part VII), criminal court records are public records that anyone may view, inspect, and copy unless otherwise specified.

 What’s contained in a Nevada Criminal Court Record?

-The exact contents of criminal court records depends on case type, length of trial, and where the case was filed.
+The exact contents of criminal court records depend on case type, length of trial, and where the case was filed.
 The typical Nevada criminal court record provides the following details:

 - Names and personal information of the parties involved